Pubs on 2 Tram Line

 Restaurant with Czech and Belgian beers on tap.
 Large bottle list as well.

 Bottle shop with a few taps for drinking.
-Was called Pivní Láhev but it is under new ownership and in the process of being renamed, so take all information with a grain of salt at this point.
+Was called Pivní Láhev but it is under new ownership.

 Formerly Pivovar U Valsů.
 Not sure if it is just a name change or change of ownership.